May 2

 - 1969 - Al Lopez resigns as manager of the Chicago White Sox due to health reasons.
 Lopez, who left the game with 840 wins and two American League pennants, is replaced by Don Gutteridge.

-- 1972 - The long holdout of Oakland Athletics All-Star pitcher Vida Blue comes to an end.
+- The long holdout of Oakland Athletics All-Star pitcher Vida Blue comes to an end.
 Blue, who won both the American League MVP and Cy Young awards in 1971, agrees to a contract for $63,000, after balking at owner Charlie Finley's previous offers.
-Perhaps affected by the long layoff, Blue will win only six games in 1972.
+Perhaps affected by the long layoff, Blue will win only six games this year but will pitch well in the postseason.

 - 1987:

-- After having missed spring training and the first month of the season because of collusion, Montreal Expos outfielder Tim Raines debuts going 4-for-5, including a 10th-inning grand slam, in an 11 - 7 win over the New York Mets.
+- After having missed spring training and the first month of the season because of collusion, Montreal Expos outfielder Tim Raines debuts by going 4 for 5, including a 10th-inning grand slam, in an 11 - 7 win over the New York Mets.

 - Graig Nettles and Dion James each hit grand slams to lead the Atlanta Braves to a 12 - 4 rout of the Houston Astros.
 It is the first time since July 3, 1966 (when pitcher Tony Cloninger did it by himself), that the Braves have hit two grand slams in one game.